Global19-atlassian-net/alaterm/DEVICES.md

 The GUI is hard to see and use, unless you have a larger screen (tablet) and use it in landscape mode (like a desktop computer, not a phone).
 Bluetooth keyboard and mouse are supported.
 Also USB mouse and keyboard.

+Alaterm does not provide audio.
+This is an Android limitation.
+But you can play music from some other Android app, while using Alaterm.